sammoe60/overfitting-underdogs/README.md

 # overfitting-underdogs

 ## Description:
--This repository contains files used for processing, training, and scoring data from the Cars93, Wine, and Titanic datasets.
+- This repository contains files used for processing, training, and scoring data from the Cars93, Wine, and Titanic datasets.
 The purpose of this repository was to do a deep dive in a specific machine learning algorithm: Random Forest.
 This repository also contains visuals that show the Random Forest algorithm and other machine learning algorithms such as linear regression.

 ## Collaborators:
 - Will Crocker